david-San/CompRes/README.md

   e.g. http://192.168.0.13/index.html

-  You can use the code life from the internet on the following link:
+  You can use the software live from the Internet on the following link:

   https://david-san.github.io/CompRes/public_html/index.html